Emrals/masternode/README.md

-Mun Masternode Setup and Maintenance Guide
+Emrals Masternode Setup and Maintenance Guide
 ==========================================

 While it is possible to run masternodes (MN) both in a local wallet as well as in a separate instance on Windows this